heroku/buildpacks-ruby/README.md

     - We will run `rake assets:clean` on your app.
 (Reference: https://github.com/heroku/buildpacks-ruby/blob/d526a49f81becaf571329a1adf5fff0668a6b99a/lib/heroku_buildpack_ruby/assets_precompile.rb#L67-L73, reference: https://github.com/heroku/heroku-buildpack-ruby/blob/951fc728979695990c32df2d4d60ae2d6f6f61c2/lib/language_pack/rails4.rb#L83-L94)
       - We will cache the contents of `public/assets` if `assets:clean` exists on your application. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
       - We will cache asset "fragments" directories if the `assets:clean` exists on the system. (pending https://github.com/buildpacks/spec/blob/main/buildpack.md#slice-layers support in libcnbrs)
-        - [TODO] We will limit or prune the size of the asset cache in `tmp/<TBD>`.
-(Need to write this logic in rust, StaleFileSweep, reference: https://github.com/heroku/heroku-buildpack-ruby/blob/main/lib/language_pack/helpers/stale_file_cleaner.rb)
+        - We will limit or prune the size of the asset cache in `tmp/cache/assets` to 100 MiB.
 - Process types
   - Given an application with the `railties` gem we will run `bin/rails server` while specfying `-p $PORT` and `-e $RAILS_ENV"` by default as the `web` process.
 Use the `Procfile` to override.
   - If the `railties` gem is not present we will run `rackup` while specifying `-p $PORT` and `-h 0.0.0.0` by default as the `web` process.
 Use the `Procfile` to override.
 This requires the `rack` gem and a `config.ru` file.